Is home birth safe?

 Who can attend my birth?

 This is your birth and you can invite anyone you would like.
 Family, including children and close friends can support you in a way that no one else can.
 Choose people who will add a positive element as you labor and birth your baby.
 As a midwife, I am in solo practice and typically come to births with an assistant.
-If necessary or desired a second midwife can easily be arranged to also attend the birth.
+If necessary or desired a second midwife can be arranged to also attend the birth.

 What is your cost?
 Do you accept insurance?

 My price is a global fee including all prenatal care, the time of birth, all postpartum visits and newborn care.
-Lab work is paid separately as well some birthing supplies that are required.
+Lab work is paid separately as well as some birthing supplies that are required.
 I am willing to provide you an invoice that you may submit to your insurance provider for reimbursement after payment has been received.